quicwg/base-drafts/draft-ietf-quic-transport.md

 the Initial packet sent by the client is subject to the same restrictions as the first Initial packet.
 A client MUST use the same cryptographic handshake message it includes in this packet.
-A server MAY treat a packet that contains a different cryptographic handshake message as a connection or discard it.
+A server MAY treat a packet that contains a different cryptographic handshake message as a connection error or discard it.

 A client MAY attempt 0-RTT after receiving a Retry packet by sending 0-RTT packets to the connection ID provided by the server.
 A client MUST NOT change